rashidali001/rashidali001/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&width=435&lines=I'm+Rashid;Software+engineer;Front+End+Heavy;Cisco+Certified+Network+Associate)](https://git.io/typing-svg)

-I am a software engineer with 1+ year experience in building web apps.
+I am a software engineer with years of experience in building web apps.
 I love to code and really enjoy solving problems and collatorating with my peers.

 I have deployed several sites some of which am showcasing in the <a href="#sample-projects">Sample Projects</a> section.